Martin KF-1

 The Martin KF-1 was an American biplane fighter aircraft designed and built by Captain James V. Martin.

 Development

-The KF-1 started as a proposed "high-altitude fighter" designated K-3.
+The KF-1 started as a proposed "high-altitude fighter" designated the K.III.
 Powered by an ABC Gnat the K-3 first flew in May 1918, and was delivered to McCook Field the next month.
 The model was not ordered for production.

 In 1921 Martin submitted an improved version with a larger engine and wider wings.
 The Navy ordered three, designated K-IV, then later KF-1.
 The version featured a central float and outriggers.